hardmanko/ofxCX/docs/mainpage.md

 (see \ref installationInstructions) in subfolders with names beginning with "example-".
 Some of the examples are on a specific topic and others are sample experiments that integrate together different features of CX.

-In order to use the \ref examplesAndTutorials, do the following:
+In order to use the examples and tutorials, do the following:
 1. Use the oF project generator (OFDIR/projectGenerator/projectGeneratorSimple.exe) to create a new project that uses the ofxCX addon.
 The project generator asks you what to name your project, where to put it (defaults to OFDIR/apps/myApps/), and has the option of selecting addons.
 Click the "addons" button and check to box next to ofxCX.
 If ofxCX does not appear in the list of addons, you probably didn't put the